In a nutshell: The biggest wave surfed in the world each year has been at Pe’ahi more than any other place.

 Minuses: The access road can be 4WD

 Disclaimer on the rating:

-Pe’ahi is only “must-see spectacular” when the North Shore is having monster surf (look for high surf warnings and consult the real-time wave data chart below.)
+Pe’ahi is only “must-see spectacular” when the North Shore is having monster surf (look for high surf warnings.)

-Pe’ahi is Maui’s biggest surfing break, and the yearly Billabong XXL Global Big Wave contest has listed Jaws as the winning break more than any other place.
+Pe’ahi is Maui’s biggest surfing break, and the yearly Big Wave Awards have it listed Jaws as the winning break more than any other place.
 When Jaws is going off, the top names in surfing flock here – and mere mortals follow to watch in awe.

 The Bad News

 Before you add this to your must-do list for your Maui vacation, here is the bad news: chances are you won’t be able to.
 Most years there are just a few big-wave events with the perfect conditions for surfing Jaws.
 So, you’re going to need some luck with timing!